jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     1. Library:
-        [Nancy][NancyAndrews] devoting time week before Christmas and some time afterwards, [Lisa][LisaLister] sent a login to [LibraryThing]() to catalog the Meeting's house along with donated bookself from the PPJPC book donations.
-Librarian will review the PPJC.
+        [Nancy][NancyAndrews] devoting time week before Christmas and some time afterwards, [Lisa][LisaLister] sent a login to [LibraryThing]() to catalog the Meeting's house along with donated bookshelf from the PPJPC book donations.
+Librarian will review the PPJPC.
 By the January 2014 [Nancy][NancyAndrews] transformed by the New Year.
-Report accepteance with very encouraging news.
+Report accepted with very encouraging news.

         [Molly][MollyWingate] said she was thankful about the number of individuals attending Business Meeting.

     1. Finance Committee: Cash Flow Report and other financial reports Review of Minutes from Committee Meeting.
-At the momement paying our basic expensese it is healhty, [Sarah][SarahCallbeck] would like to see cash flow to grow.
+At the moment paying our basic expenses it is healthy, [Sarah][SarahCallbeck] would like to see cash flow to grow.
 Reserve accounts are growing but that after paying insurance, website, and assessments these reserve Six month to one year reserve for the mortgage, $2800-$2900 goal $1500 reserve about (three month reserves) We have a credit account with the utilities.
 [Daniel][DanielKidney] is observing the